gicentre/litvis/documents/tutorials/elmIntroduction2.md

     square 32
 ```

-Unlike top-level function definitions, locally scoped functions do not need to have a type annotation (although this always remains an option).
+Unlike top-level function definitions, locally scoped functions do not need to have a type annotation, although this always remains an option.

 ### Anonymous Functions

 Sometimes it is a little cumbersome to create a new named function with its own type annotation, especially if that function is simple or is to be used only once.
-A more compact alternative is to create an anonymous function (sometime referred to as _lambda expressions_).
+A more compact alternative is to create an anonymous function (sometime referred to as a _lambda expression_).

 Here's a named function that contains an anonymous function for finding the square a number: